UUID Regex Java Validator

 What is a UUID?

-A UUID (or GUID) is a 128-bit number used to uniquely identify data.
-It is represented as a 36-character string with five sections separated by hyphens:
+A UUID (or GUID) is a 128-bit identifier used to uniquely label data.
+It appears as a 36-character string in this format:

 xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx